Albert-Osei/concurrent-programs/README.md

 # Concurrent Programs

-A collection of parellel program problems and algorithms implementations
+A collection of parellel programming problems and algorithms implementations